pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/3-functions_php.md

 ## 📌 `functions.php`

+❗️ `functions.php`  file lets you write PHP code to customize WordPress without directly modifying the core WordPress files.

+❗️ It's specific to the active theme and is **executed every time a page on the site is loaded.**

+It is theme’s functions file, a tool used to extend and customize the functionality, to add custom code to your WordPress themes.

+**It can be used to:**

+- Enqueuing & Register stylesheets, scripts & other resources
+- Hook into WordPress core functions or plugin functions - add Hooks: Actions and Filters
+- Adding support for custom headers, backgrounds, and other features (add_theme_support() - for post thumbnails, menus, custom logos)
+- Add or modify functionality on the site
+- Enable or disable specific features (such as CPTs, shortcodes, widgets, or menus)
+- Create custom CPTs, Taxonomies, Shortcodes
+- To add Conditional tags to control where certain functions should run (--- !is_user_logged_in() && !is_page('login') ---)
+- Adding Localization functionality & create text-domains
+- Disable/Enable Gutenberg (Block Editor)

+---

+---

+---

 The `functions.php` file in WordPress, often referred to as the **theme’s functions file**, is a powerful and versatile tool used to <u>extend and customize the functionality</u> of a WordPress site.
 Here's a detailed explanation of its **purpose**, **core concepts**, and **use cases**:

 ### **Purpose of `functions.php` File**